m417z/ntdoc/descriptions/file_directory_information.md

 ---

 Structure `FILE_DIRECTORY_INFORMATION` is returned as a result of call `NtQueryDirectoryFile` with `FileDirectoryInformation` information class.
-It contains some typical informations about directory entries.
+It contains some typical information about directory entries.

 ### NextEntryOffset